DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # NHL Prediction using Machine Learning

-<b> Project Background: </b> Using prior NHL seasons for my training data, I will predict the 2019-2020 NHL games using a few different Machine Learning Models.
+<b> Project Background: </b> Using the 2017-2018 and 2018-2019 seasons as my training data*, I will predict the 2019-2020 NHL games using a few different Machine Learning Models.
 I will treat this as a binary classification problem and predict two categories: win, or loss based on the outcome of the home team.
 My variables will include: Date of the game, Home Team, Away Team (date and team names will be removed for machine learning but will be present for exploratory analysis), Result (training only - reflects Home Team), Home Goals, Home Shots, Home PIM (Penalties in Minutes), Away Goals, Away PIM, Away Shots, Home Corsi (all situations), Away Corsi, Home Offensive Zone Start %, Away Offensive Zone Start %, Home Hits, Away Hits, Home Blocked Shots, Away Blocked Shots, Game Length (Regulation, Overtime, or Shootout), Empty_Netters (reflects empty net goals for the winning team), Home Save %, Away Save %, Home Shooting %, Away Shooting %, Home SPSV%/PDO, Away SPSV%/PDO, Home Goals Against, Away Goals Against, Home Differential, Away Differential, Home Wins, Away Wins, Home Shots Against, Away Shots Against, Home Points and Away Points.

 This is part 2 of my main overall project.
 In order to predict games, the NHL data needs to be structured in a specific way.
 If you're unfamiliar with this process or haven't read Part 1 of this project, please check out this link: https://github.com/DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning

+<b> * Editor Note </b> Towards the end of my project when optimizing my model, I'll note that I added the 2015-2016 and 2016-2017 seasons as additional training data.
 # Libraries

 Here are my libraries: